Costa Blanca holidays

 Other attractions in the park are the Environment Museum and the tree nurseries, which are watered by the fountains' existing irrigation channels.

-For more information go to our Callosa page.
+For more information go to our Callosa page.3) Palm trees of Elche

 Elche is the third largest city in the Valencia region in terms of population size and resources.
 A stroll through the city’s streets will reveal an interesting historical centre, a silent witness to its glorious past.
 Between the 8th and 9th centuries it was a walled city of Al-Andalus, falling to the Christians in 1265; however, a mere two kilometres south of the present city is its original site, La Alcudia, known as Heliké.
 It was continuously inhabited from the Neolithic period until the Visigoth period.
 The primitive settlement developed into the Iberian city of Heliké.
 The city’s Iberian culture experienced a golden age, producing sculptures such as the Dama d’Elx.
 The Iberian city was Romanized in 209 BC and in the 1st century BC it was granted the title of Colonia Iulia Ilice Augusta.
 This glorious past contrasts harmoniously with all of the elements characteristic of a young, dynamic city with a unique townscape due to its location in Europe’s largest palm grove.
 The Palm Grove, legacy of the Andalusí farming culture, has been declared a World Heritage Site by UNESCO.
 The night of August 13th is one of the celebrations that the townspeople of Elche look forward to most eagerly.
 Hundreds of fireworks light up the sky in a barrage of colour and sound.

-For more information go to our Elche page.
+For more information go to our Elche page.4) Visit the city of Valencia.

 The regional capital city of Valencia is about 1 ½ hours’ drive north from Moraira.